The Learning Centre aims to:

 - Provide a relaxed and constructive learning environment where independent study, group research and reading for pleasure can flourish.

 The Learning Centre contains around 9,000 books as well as newspapers, magazines and online resources.
-There are 16 computers for student use, a careers library, school stationery shop and it is the centre for student print services.
+To ensure students have access to There are 16 computers for student use, a careers library, school stationery shop and it is the centre for student print services.

 The Learning Centre staff are always looking for ways to support students in their learning and wider reading; they actively welcome students suggestions for resources and titles.
 They are assisted daily by a team of student librarians who help also run library events.